 Deacon Blue - City of Love ⅘

 Glasgow’s Deacon Blue have been around for decades so you’d forgive them for slowing down or retreading old glories, I mean if they just paraded the greatest hits out for the rest of their career it’d be acceptable.
-However, they have other plans and on their 9th studio album, they’ve created all new magic.
+However, they have other plans and on their 9th studio album, they’ve created all new magic."City of Love’ is a charming album, full of heart and warmth.
+It's almost completely unburdened by angst, even the vocal performances have a more fluid, easier feel to them.
+The histrionics have been dialed all the way back and this album is all the better for it.

 Songs like ‘In Our Room’ and ‘Intervals’ flows gently past the ears, deceptively simple, Ricky Ross and Lorraine MacIntosh intertwining their vocals playfully it's very laid back.